rbeeli/fastbin/README.md

 The root object must be a schema-defined struct type.
 Each member of the struct is serialized into a contiguous memory buffer in the order they appear in the schema.

-Consequently, the order variable-sized members are set MUST match the order in the schema definition, e.g. for strings, vectors or variable-sized struct members.
+Consequently, the order in which variable-sized members are set MUST match the order in the schema definition, e.g. for strings, vectors or variable-sized struct members.

-The buffer is allocated by the user and needs to be large enough to hold the whole serialized object tree.
+The storage buffer needs to be allocated by the user and must to be large enough to hold the entire serialized struct and all its members.

 ## 64-bit word size and alignment

-Each member of a struct is aligned to 8 bytes (64-bit word size) in order to allow for efficient, direct access on 64-bit architectures.
+Each member of a struct is aligned to 8 bytes (64 bit word size) in order to allow for efficient, direct access on 64-bit architectures.
 Consequently, each member of a struct is padded to the next multiple of 8 bytes if necessary, possibly taking up more space than the member's native size (e.g. `bool`, `uint16`, etc.).
-This is done to ensure that the struct as a whole is aligned to 8 bytes, and each member can be accessed directly, which is important for performance reasons.
+This is done to ensure that the struct as a whole is aligned to 8 bytes as well, and each member can be accessed directly.

+Aligning to 8-byte boundaries can enhance performance by allowing the CPU to access memory more efficiently, reducing the likelihood of cache misses.
+On ARM architectures, the alignment of primitive types must be respected according to their size, or a multiple of their size, otherwise the CPU will throw an alignment fault.
+On x86 architectures, the alignment of primitive types is not strictly required, but it can still improve performance.

 ## Fixed length members